eddymac/imcrypt/README.md

 Various block ciphers user can choose for encryption, including OFB, CFB.
 CTR, CBC and PCBC, as well as a special one "CTRB" which is like CTR except it XORs before ciphering rather than after.

+VERSION 2: Fixed some bugs with the SHA256 routines.
+This may mess things up with private and public keys, especially if long text strings used.
+Although the old code did not make the program insecure, it is best if the correct routine is used.
+As a result this makes version 1 obsolete, and all instances of it should be removed, and if public keys, or shared keys, are different on version 2 they should be re-distributed.
+Sorry.